switcherapi/switcher-client-java/README.md

 	.snapshotLocation("/src/resources"));
 ```

-## Built-in mock feature
+## Built-in test feature
-Write automated tests using this built-in mock mechanism to guide your test scenario according to what you want to test.
+Write automated tests using this built-in test annotation to guide your test scenario according to what you want to test.
 </br>*SwitcherExecutor* implementation has 2 methods that can make mock tests easier.
 Use assume to force a value to a switcher and forget to reset its original state.

 ```java